 Cooking BBQ in Dallas, Houston, San Francisco, Kansas City, Lexington and Memphis.
 I have learned the BBQ secrets of many of the country’s famous BBQ regions.
-I traveled and explored every highly toughed BBQ joint I could find, (from Do-City BBQ in the Fog City, to Arthur Bryant’s in Kansas City, from Sonny Bryan’s in Dallas to Goldie’s in Vicksburg, from Scott’s BBQ in Lexington, TN, to Lexington’s BBQ #1 in Lexington, N.C.) sharing secrets with the old timers who were tending the pits and preparing secret family recipes, (many of which have been handled down for generations).
+I traveled and explored every highly touted BBQ joint I could find, (from Do-City BBQ in the Fog City, to Arthur Bryant’s in Kansas City, from Sonny Bryan’s in Dallas to Goldie’s in Vicksburg, from Scott’s BBQ in Lexington, TN, to Lexington’s BBQ #1 in Lexington, N.C.) sharing secrets with the old timers who were tending the pits and preparing secret family recipes, (many of which have been handed down for generations).

 Buz and Ned’s Real Barbecue, a Richmond tradition since 1992.